The MRI System#

 The purpose of the main magnetic field is “Polarization”.
 This refers to the preferential alignment of nuclear spins with a magnetic field.
 The more alignment there is of spins, the greater the MRI signal.
 The stronger the magnetic field, the more alignment and therefore the stronger signal that will be received.

-This magnetic field is typically 1.5 Tesla (1.5 T) or 3 T. It is always on, and designed to be homogeneous.
-To achieve this large of a mangetic field typically requires using a superconducting magnet, which consists of a superconducting alloy bathed in liquid helium.
+This magnetic field is typically 1.5 Tesla (1.5 T) or 3 T. It is designed to be homogeneous.
+To achieve this large of a mangetic field typically requires using a superconducting magnet, which consists of a superconducting alloy bathed in liquid helium, and this type of magnet is always on.

 Radiofrequency (RF) coils - \(B_1^+(\vec{r},t), B_1^-(\vec{r},t)\)#

-The purpose of the RF coils is “Excitation” and signal reception.
+The purpose of the RF coils is “Excitation” and “Acquisition”.
+RF coils are antennas designed to detect changes in electromagnetic fields in the radiofrequency range.

 Excitation refers to depositing energy at a specific frequency that perturbs the spins, causing them to resonate and release energy that is captured as the MRI signal.
 This is performed using a transmit RF coil, described by the magnetic field \(B_1^+(\vec{r},t)\).
-This energy is deposited in the radio-frequency (RF) range, typically around 100 MHz for MRI, which is the resonance frequency.
+This energy is deposited in the radio-frequency (RF) range, typically in the 100 MHz range for MRI, which is the resonance frequency.

 After Excitaiton, the spins release energy, also in the RF range, as they return to thermal equilibrium.
-This is performed by the receive RF coil, described by the magnetic field \(B_1^-(\vec{r},t)\).
+This is measured in Acquisition where the signal is detected by the receive RF coil, described by the magnetic field \(B_1^-(\vec{r},t)\).

 Magnetic field gradient coils - \(\vec{G}(t)\)#